Gaby Herbstein

-Gaby Herbstein (born May 3, 1969) is a visual artist and Argentine photographer.
+Gaby Herbstein (born May 3, 1969) is an Argentine visual artist and photographer.
 Her work has been published in magazines, books, blogs and exhibitions across Latin America, the US, Russia, China and Japan.

 Life and career

 Growing up she wished to be an Egyptologist, but given the limited opportunity for studying such careers in Argentina she instead chose to study tourism.
 While studying tourism she joined a friend in a photography class and instantly became hooked.
 Before she'd even finished her professional training, she started working as a photographer for major fashion magazines in Latin America.

 Artistic Projects

 Her first solo exhibition took place in a Buenos Aires nightclub in 1990 and since then she has showcased her work annually in Argentina and abroad.

 Herbstein regularly produces and exhibits personal projects that deal with social and environmental issues.
 These have included: